social-link-analytics-group-bsc/gender_bioinfo/README.md

 The raw data downloaded can be found in CSV files located in `data/raw/full`.
 The `data/raw/summary` directory contains files with only citation information about the articles.
 In total information of 47,427 papers and their corresponding authors were collect through the described method.
+The table above shows the number of papers per journal extracted from Scopus.

 ## Getting Started